ecilasun/tinysys/software/SDK/vpu.md

 `uint32_t VPUGetScanline()`

 This function will return the scanline from the VPU at the time this function was called.
-It is not ordinarily useful from regular code, but is quite helpul to detect the line at which a hblank interrupt is triggered, from an active hblank hanler.
+It is not ordinarily useful from regular code, except if you are precise with your timing.

 The returned value has a range of 0 to 1023, however the hardware returns only the valid range, which is from 0 to 525.